Nandini-Devabattula/assignment02-devabattula/README.md

 > You can't have everything.
 Where would you put it? - *Steven Wright*

 ## Code Fencing ##
-> How can I display a list of folders on a local webpage by only using HTML and Javascript?
+> How to check if a string starts with "_" in PHP?

-Quick Link for displaying styled directory contents in PhP <https://stackoverflow.com/questions/47762913/how-can-i-display-a-list-of-folders-on-a-local-webpage-by-only-using-html-and-ja>
+Quick Link for displaying styled directory contents in PhP <https://stackoverflow.com/questions/1962031/how-to-check-if-a-string-starts-with-in-php>

 ```
 <?php